-Please contact us to confirm whether we will provide you with an estimate of uplift energy savings for the implementation period for which intend to calculate energy savings.
+Please contact us15 to confirm whether we will provide you with an estimate of uplift energy savings for the implementation period for which intend to calculate energy savings.

-You may be required to provide us with data, including the addresses of sites in the population and measured electricity consumption data for the implementation period, to allow us to provide you with an estimate of the uplift energy savings.
+You may be required to provide us with data, including the addresses of sites in population and measured electricity consumption implementation period, to allow us to provide you with an estimate of the uplift energy savings.